WBexte/cprg303-Project-Phase-2/Hardware.md

 Hardware required for Successful Music Streaming App

 ## Status
-The status of this ADR is *accepted*
+The status of this ADR is *pending*

 ## Context
 In terms of hardware needed for *Dotify* to be successful, there was limited ideas that came to mind, as you will see later in this record.